-If the insured has an assessed loss of working capacity of more than 50%, 80% of the insured's earnings is paid after a one-day waiting period for an assessed loss of working capacity of more than 50%; 50% for an assessed loss of 25% to 50%.
+Temporary disability benefit: 80% of the insured's earnings is paid after a one-day waiting period for an assessed loss of working capacity of more than 50%; 50% for an assessed loss of 25% to 50%.

 The maximum annual earnings used to calculate benefits are 126,000 francs.